fishdan/wikisearch/readme.txt

 == Installation ==

-1. Upload the `wikisearch` folder to `/wp-content/plugins/`, or install the plugin via the WordPress admin by uploading the ZIP file.
+1. Upload the `linkmaker` folder to `/wp-content/plugins/`, or install the plugin via the WordPress admin by uploading the ZIP file.
 2. Activate the plugin through the "Plugins" screen in WordPress.

 == Frequently Asked Questions ==